 Housing: Dormitories or apartments with German speakers.

 Cost: Students are responsible for paying tuition to Wellesley.
 Middlebury will charge students only for room & board.
 Wellesley students will receive a flight stipend of $1,200.
+Aided students will receive an additional $1,100 in their study abroad budget for the pre-semester language course.
+Financial aid will be recalculated based on anticipated living expenses abroad and will also account for airfare costs.

 Pre-Requisites: Students must have junior standing and must have completed a minimum of six courses of college-level German.
 All students must have at least a B average in German, a B average in their major, and a B- average overall.